microsoft/Windows-driver-samples/avstream/avshws/ReadMe.md

 1. After installation has completed, access the driver through the Graphedt tool.
 Graphedt.exe is available in the *tools* directory of the WDK.
 2. Before running GraphEdit, use the regsvr32 utility to register the proppage.dll DLL and to enable GraphEdit to display property pages for some of the built-in Microsoft DirectShow filters.
 Open an elevated command window with Administrator privileges, and navigate to the WDK or SDK *tools* directory that contains proppage.dll.
 3. On the command line, type regsvr32 proppage.dll.
-If the registration succeeds, you’ll get a message, “DllRegisterServer in proppage.dll succeeded.”
+If the registration succeeds, you'll get a message, "DllRegisterServer in proppage.dll succeeded."
 Click OK.
 4. In the Graphedt tool, click the **Graph** menu and click **Insert Filters**.
 The sample appears under "WDM Streaming Capture Devices" as "avshws Source."
 5. Click **Insert Filter**.
 The sample appears in the graph as a single filter labeled, "avshws Source."
 There is one output pin, which is the video capture pin.
 This pin emits video in YUY2 format.
 6. Attach this filter to either a DirectShow Video Renderer or to the VMR default video renderer.
 Then click **Play**.